Aymane170/FakeSchoolData/README.md

     ```sh
     pip install pandas numpy matplotlib faker snowflake-connector-python dbt-core dbt-snowflake
     ```

-  **Note :
+2.1. **Note:**
     If you encounter issues running dbt or installing dependencies, try using a Python virtual environment:
     ```sh
     python -m venv venv       # On Windows
     venv\Scripts\activate
     ```
     or
     ```sh
     source venv/bin/activate  # On macOS/Linux
     ```
 3. **Configure Snowflake credentials:**
     - Set environment variables or edit `~/.dbt/profiles.yml` as in the workflow.